skellis46/slipbox/schwab - experimental systems.md

 - it's not so clear to what Schwab means by an _idealist perspective_
 - how to deal with provisional things (perhaps have its own note?)? -- that is, if PaR is just producing a whole lot of provisional stuff, then what? whose job is it to develop these provisional, unfinished epistemic potentialities into even epistemic things, let alone technical objects?
+- Schwab's use of "provisional things" (p.166) is useful for #finger-pointing-moon because he inadvertently makes a case for why authentic movement
 - #unfinished

 ---